neckprotect/neckprotect/README.md

 ---

-## Tips for best results
+## 💡✨ Tips for best results
 - Try to hold your phone closer to eye level.
 Even small improvements help.
 - Adjust the overlay brightness or dimming level so it feels comfortable.
 - If you use brightness reminders, turn off “Adaptive Brightness” for smoother feedback.

 ---

+## 🤝🌟 Contributors & Collaboration
+- We are looking for strong independt

+---

-## Need help?
+## ❓🤔 Need help?
-If something doesn’t work as expected or you have suggestions, please visit the project page through the app’s **“Learn more”** link.
+If something doesn’t work as expected or you have suggestions, please visit the project page through the app’s **“Learn more”** link or via our email at neckprotect@proton.me.